Sickle Cell Disease

 In Infancy or early childhood:

-Acute splenic sequestration is a leading cause of death in children with sickle cell disease and is a medical emergency.
+Acute Splenic Sequestration is a leading cause of death in children with sickle cell disease and is a medical emergency.
 Most cases occur between 3 months to 5 years of age.
-In this condition, the spleen rapidly entraps blood leading to sudden onset of severe anaemia, circulatory collapse and death in few hours if not promptly detected and treated.
-Affected children present with acute onset of severe pallor, shock and painful left sided abdominal distension (bloating) with an enlarged and often massive spleen.
-Acute splenic sequestration has a high recurrence rate particularly in infants below 1 year of age.
+In this condition, the spleen rapidly entraps blood leading to sudden onset of severe anaemia, circulatory collapse, and death in a few hours if not promptly detected and treated.
+Affected children present with acute onset of severe pallor, shock, and painful left-sided abdominal distension (bloating) with an enlarged and often massive spleen.
+Acute splenic sequestration has a high recurrence rate, particularly in infants below 1 year of age.

 In most children, the spleen stays enlarged for the first few years of life but by 6 years of age, it usually becomes small and non-functioning due to scarring from recurrent sickling and multiple infarctions.
 That is why acute splenic sequestration is usually infrequent after 6 years of life.